Arjun9271/AI_Powered_Search_Assistant/README.md

 - `SERPER_API_KEY`: Your Google Search API key from Serper
 - `GROQ_API_KEY`: Your API key for accessing Groq's LLM services

-## 🤝 Contributing

-1. Fork the repository
-2. Create a new branch for your feature
-3. Commit your changes
-4. Push to your branch
-5. Create a Pull Request

-## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🔍 Usage Example